Gavel

-A gavel is a small ceremonial mallet commonly made of hardwood, typically fashioned with a handle.
+A gavel is a small ceremonial mallet/hammer commonly made of hardwood, typically fashioned with a handle.
 It can be used to call for attention or to punctuate rulings and proclamations and is a symbol of the authority and right to act officially in the capacity of a presiding officer.
 It is often struck against a sound block, a striking surface typically also made of hardwood, to enhance its sounding qualities.
+It is primarily used in live auctions.

 According to tradition, Vice President of the United States John Adams used a gavel as a call to order in the first U.S. Senate in New York in 1789.
-Since then, it has remained customary to tap the gavel against a lectern or desk to indicate the opening and closing of proceedings and, in the United States, to indicate that a judge’s decision is final.
-It is also used to keep the meeting itself calm and orderly.
+Since then, it has remained customary to tap the gavel against a lectern or desk to indicate the opening and closing of proceedings and, in the United States, to indicate that a judge's decision is final.
+Usage differs between cultures, but it is also generally used to keep the meeting itself calm and orderly.